 The ‘psychedelic ego’ refers to an ego that is based on – or inflated by – psychedelics.
 This may seem counterintuitive since psychedelics can lead to the diminishment or complete dissolution of the ego (known as ‘ego death’).
-However, during the psychedelic experience, the ego does not disappear forever.
+However, the ego does not disappear forever as a result of a psychedelic experience.
 You can experience egolessness and perhaps glean some wisdom from that state – yet the ego will come together again as you gain sobriety.

 There are many parallels between the spiritual ego and the psychedelic ego.
 For example, someone may experience transformative or healing moments of transcendence during a meditation retreat – or during a psychedelic experience – and then let this feed a superiority complex about how they’re more enlightened or woke than people who haven’t had such experiences.